jeffskinnerbox/blog/content/ideas/getting-started-with-home-assistant.md

 ## Sonoff
 * [How to get started with ESPHome and Sonoff](https://www.youtube.com/watch?v=soKuma8DJWQ)

+### Sonoff S40 Lite Zigbee Smart Plug
+I [purchased a SONOFF S40 Lite Zigbee Smart Plug][47] rated at 15A and claims to work with the Samsung SmartThings and Amazon Echo Plus (which is also a Zigbee hub).
+I purchased mainly to to provide another Zigbee node for my most remote Zigbee devices in my basement.
+My hope is that this line powered Sonoff device, strategically placed, will provide a better connectivity for basement devices struggling to provide a reliable connect.

+The Sonoff device is administered by the [eWeLink phone app][48].

 ## Shelly
 * https://www.thesmarthomehookup.com/?s=shelly
 * [Shelly 1 Switch Tricks - True 3-Way, Long Press Actions, 2 switches, Automations w/ Tasmota Firmware](https://www.youtube.com/watch?v=mSENAY9_AlI)